mostjs/core/docs/api.rst

   stream:                -p---q---r->
   awaitPromises(stream): ---1--2--3->

-Note that order is always preserved, regardless of promise fulfillment order.
+Note that event order is always preserved, regardless of promise fulfillment order.

+**Using fulfillment order**

 To create a :ref:`Stream` that merges promises in fulfillment order, use ``chain(fromPromise, stream)``.
 Note the difference::